Brxlq/MST-City-Network/README.md

-Analytical Report – Optimization of a City Transportation Network (MST)
+# Analytical Report – Optimization of a City Transportation Network (MST)

-Student: Yerkebulan Sovet
+**Student:** Yerkebulan Sovet
-Group: SE-2430
+**Group:** SE-2430

+---

-1. Summary of Input Data and Results
+## Summary of Input Data and Results

 Three datasets represent small, medium, and large city networks.
 Each vertex represents a city district, and each weighted edge represents a potential road with a construction cost.

+---

 | DATASET | VERTICES | EDGES | ALGORITHM | MST COST | TIME (MS) | COMPARISON |
 |:--------:|:--------:|:--------:|:--------:|:--------:|:--------:|:--------:|